 Posted January 11, 2014Tweet

-There may be better, less expensive ways to own your home faster.
+With mortgage rates today below historical norms, there may be better, less expensive ways to own your home faster.

 The typical mortgage asks for one payment per month, which equals 12 payments per year.
 With a 30-year fixed rate mortgage, therefore, 360 payments are required to pay the loan in full.